How to Use the Command 'logcat' (with Examples)

 Explanation:

-The -f
+-f path/to/file

-Example output:
+Example Output:

-The logs will be written to the specified file (/path/to/file
+Logs will be written to path/to/file

-Use case 3: Display lines that match a regular expression
+Use case 3: Display Lines that Match a Regular Expression

 Code: